xuhaibahmad/FlixView/README.md

 ## About

-FlixView is a custom Android view to create Netflix-style catalogs for Android TV.
+The Leanback library is quite limited when it comes to building Netflix-style catalog, specially the fixed pointer navigation for Android TV.
+`FlixView` attempts to overcome the complexity by mixing `RecyclerView` with Leanback's `VerticalGridView` to build similar experience.

+IMPORTANT: This library is meant for ONLY Android TV with D-pad navigation.

 ## Usage